jalowe13/train_scheduler/README.md

 - [1-4] GraphQL Outputs for 2 Queuing Train at Time and 2 for queueing multiple trains after time
 - [5-8] REST Outputs for 2 Queuing Train at Time and 2 for queueing multiple trains after time

-## REST is better for smaller less complex Queries and is prefered over GraphQl because REST has a 50% reduction in response time from the server.
+## REST is better for smaller less complex Queries and is preferred over GraphQl because REST has a 50% reduction in response time from the server.
 When there are more database queries and entries that are needed this reduction is crucial.

 This could be due to needing to parse the query statement.
-Once there's more complex data requirements and a potential for over and under-fetching, GraphQL would be preferred over REST.
+Once there are more complex data requirements and a potential for over and under-fetching, GraphQL would be preferred over REST.

 ## Example Queries
 ## Trains at specific time